novakov-alexey-zz/old-novakov-alexey.github.io/content/algorithms-max-sum-in-array/index.md

 ### Solution

 In general, we can solve this problem in O(n) complexity.
-By using intermidiate vairalbles to accumulate current sum as well as max sum, we can find `left` and `right` indices, which can be used to return a sub-array.
+By using intermediate variables to accumulate current sum as well as max sum, we can find `left` and `right` indices, which can be used to return a sub-array.